THE FOUR: BATTLE FOR STARDOM is a groundbreaking vocal competition series that challenges performers to beat the best in order to be the best.

 Argentine pianist Martha Argerich, rock band The Eagles, screen and stage actor Al Pacino, gospel and blues singer Mavis Staples and musician James Taylor are recognized for their lifetime contributions to American culture.

-Happily Ever After: Fairy Tales for Every Child is an American anthology animated television series that premiered March 12, 1995 on HBO.
-Narrated by Robert Guillaume.
-Each episode details a classic story from a different culture, and features characters voiced by famous actors, comedians, singers, political activists, and celebrities.
+Happily Ever After: Fairy Tales for Every Child is an American anthology animated television series.
+Each episode details a classic story from a different culture.

 "Jungle Fever" is Stevie Wonder's soundtrack album to Spike Lee's 1991 movie.